Historical thinking: SCIM-C Strategy

-Created by David Hicks, Peter E. Doolittle, E. Thomas Ewing, the SCIM-C strategy of historical thinking focuses on developing self-regulating practices when engaging in analyzing primary sources.
-The SCIM-C strategy focuses on the development of historical question to be answered when analyzing primary sources.
+Created by David Hicks, Peter E. Doolittle & E. Thomas Ewing, the SCIM-C strategy of historical thinking focuses on developing self-regulating practices when engaging with primary sources.
+The SCIM-C strategy focuses on the development of historical questions to be answered when analyzing primary sources.
 This strategy provides a scaffold for students as they build more complex investigation and analysis practices identified in the "capstone stage".
 The capstone stage in the SCIM-C model relies on students having analyzed a number of historical documents and having built some historical knowledge about the time, event, or issue being studied.